krupowies/CalendarApp/README.md

-# Mobile application supporting the organization of training :swimmer:
+# Mobile application supporting the organization of training

 Welcome to "CalendarApp" repo where I present my diploma project. :mortar_board: